-- At the end of July and August, the BA.5 variant was responsible for over half of all cases in Virginia, according to CDC estimates (Source; Source). - In November, the BA.5 variant remained the dominant strain in the U.S., but experts warn of new variants that are gaining ground (Source; Source).
+- At the end of July and August, the BA.5 variant was responsible for over half of all cases in Virginia, according to CDC estimates (Source; Source). - In early December, the BQ.1 and BQ.1.1 Omicron variants were responsible for nearly 70% of new COVID-19 cases in the U.S. and public health experts are concerned about a deadly COVID-19 surge in China that could lead to new subvariants (Source; Source).